Shahrzadch/Tableau-Business-Analysis/README.md

 # Tableau-Business-Analysis

-The graph presents the sum, average, and median of southwest region business costumers' total orders.
+The graph presents the sum, average, and median of the total orders of those business costumers that are located in southwest region.

 # Filtering